-NOAA Ship Pisces will depart Pascagoula, Mississippi on August 24, 2015 to conduct the SEAMAP Fall Ichthyoplankton survey.
-The 36-day cruise will be conducted in two-18 day legs.
+NOAA Ship Gordon Gunter will depart Pascagoula, Mississippi on September 01, 2017 to conduct the SEAMAP Fall Ichthyoplankton survey.
+The 28-day cruise will be conducted in two-14 day legs.
 The station positions and primary gear to be used at each of the 143 targeted standard SEAMAP stations (Figure 1) are listed in Table 1.
 Sampling will begin in the western GOM with the break between legs occurring approximately midway through the cruise track.
 The station order as provided is subject to change by the FPC during the survey after consultation with the Commanding Officer (CO).
-The survey will require 24 hr operations with two scientific watches: 12 am - 12 pm, 12 pm - 12 am.
+The survey will require 24 hr operations with two scientific watches: 0000 - 1200, 1200 - 2400.

 Standard stations will follow SEAMAP sampling protocols with an oblique bongo tow to a maximum depth of 200 m, a 10 min neuston tow, and a CTD profile to a maximum depth of 200 m.
-The MOCNESS will be used during both legs of the survey.
+The MOCNESS will be used during both legs of the survey at designated stations regardless of time of day.
 In addition, the TSG and CUFES will be in use throughout the survey.

 Prior to arrival at the first station the SBE 9/11 plus CTD and the SEACAT SBE 19 CTD (with a weight) will be deployed in water depth greater than 100 m in order to test the functionality of the winches, hydraulics, CTD array, and SEACAT.
 Any problems encountered during the test can then be corrected prior to arriving on the first station.
-The Chief Engineer will be made aware of expected time of arrival at the first station so the salt water pumps can be turned on and ready.
-Saltwater supply will be needed on the back deck and starboard deployment area for rinse down of gear.
+The salt water pumps will need to be turned on and ready for use prior to arrival at the first station.
+Saltwater supply will be needed on the back deck and port deployment area for rinse down of gear.
 Ample pressure will be needed for rinse down of the plankton nets and may have to be increased during the survey if the pressure is not adequate.